Tarleton gets better prepared for emergencies

 Updated Sept.
 13

-Tarleton State University’s first emergency management coordinator says fire drills, training and new medical equipment will help the campus better deal with disaster and tragedies when they strike.
+Tarleton State University’s first emergency management coordinator says fire drills, training and new medical equipment similar to a brand new first aid kit will help the campus better deal with disaster and tragedies when they strike.

 Kirk Turner, a 26-year veteran of the Arlington Fire Department, is the first person to hold the job of emergency management coordinator.
 He says it is his responsibility to look for ways to better prepare the campus for emergencies.